Is Chronic Kidney Disease (CKD)?

 - kidney infection

-- vesicoureteral reflux, where urine flows back into the kidney
+flows back into your kidney

 - shortness of breath

-- vomiting, especially in the morning and after eating
+- vomiting, especially in the morning and after

-- urine-like odor to the breath
+- a urine-like odor to your breath

 - bone pain